NanoComp/meep/doc/docs/Scheme_User_Interface.md

 # Scheme User Interface
 ---

-The user interface is documented in this page.
+The Scheme user interface is documented in this page.
 We do not document the Scheme language or the functions provided by [libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl).
 See also the [libctl User Reference](http://ab-initio.mit.edu/wiki/index.php/Libctl_User_Reference) section of the [libctl manual](http://ab-initio.mit.edu/wiki/index.php/Libctl_manual).

 This page is simply a compact listing of the functions exposed by the interface.
 For a gentler introduction, see the [tutorial](Scheme_Tutorial.md).
 Also, we note that this page is not a *complete* listing of *all* functions.
-In particular, because of the [SWIG wrappers](#SWIG_Wrappers), every function in the C++ interface is accessible from Scheme, but not all of these functions are documented or intended for end users.
+In particular, because of the [SWIG wrappers](#swig-wrappers), every function in the C++ interface is accessible from Scheme, but not all of these functions are documented or intended for end users.

-See also our [parallel Meep instructions](Parallel_Meep.md) for parallel (MPI) machines.
+See also: instructions for [parallel Meep ](Parallel_Meep.md) for MPI machines.

 [TOC]